Read time 6 minutes

 - The Mailbox is Full

-The error appears when the Office 365 mailbox storage limit is reached.
-And it happens due to duplicate emails in your mailbox.
-To resolve this error, you need to free up space in your Office 365 mailbox by removing the duplicate items or following the above method to create a migration batch while removing the labels.
+This error arises when your Office 365 mailbox storage reaches its limit, typically as a result of the accumulation of duplicate emails.
+To rectify this issue, it’s essential to free up space within your Office 365 mailbox.
+You can achieve this by either eliminating duplicate items or by following the method outlined above to create a migration batch while removing associated labels.

 - Trouble When Signing In to the Account